 Secondly, Gandhi’s often misquoted declaration; “If we could change ourselves, the tendencies in the world would also change.
 As a man changes his own nature, so does the attitude of the world change towards him”

 If you are awake to change you will have a head start

-What these mean in practice is: If you voice your frustration or have low expectations about yourself or the people involved in the change then that becomes your experience.
+What these mean in practice is: If you voice your frustration or have low expectations of yourself or the people involved in the change then that becomes your experience.
 If you complain about others, then you are slowing down the change because the energy you are emitting becomes part of the change process.
 Even though you might think others don’t notice, on the level of energy they know something isn’t quite right, and they will react accordingly.

-So there you have it: Are you AWAKE when making a change?
+So there you have it: Are you AWAKE to change?